What Are Clear Window Decals?

-Clear window decals are one of the most popular mediums to display logos and short messages on glass by highlighting a graphic that is put onto transparent sheets made of vinyl.
-Common applications include glass doors, store fronts, automobiles, windows, etc as long as you can still see through it and the decal doesn’t take up the entire space.
+Clear window decals are one of the most popular mediums to display logos and short messages on glass by highlighting a graphic put onto transparent sheets made of vinyl.
+Typical applications include glass doors, storefronts, automobiles, windows, etc.; as long as you can still see through it, the decal doesn’t take up the entire space.

-One of the great things about this advertising medium is that it's great for both outdoor and indoor usage - anywhere there is a window you can use these decals as long as the surface is smooth (and preferably clean upon setting it).
-You are not limited as to how to use these and you can pick the best place to promote your business, store, or brand.
+One of the great things about this advertising medium is that it's excellent for outdoor and indoor usage - anywhere there is a window, you can use these decals as long as the surface is smooth (and preferably clean upon setting it).
+You are not limited to how to use these, and you can pick the best place to promote your business, store, or brand.

-There is a lot of confusion about clear window decals vs vinyl lettering and it makes sense - if you're just looking at the 2 there can be a lot of similarities, but in reality they are actually quite different.
-We know that clear window decals are printed on a vinyl sheet, however with vinyl lettering your design is cut from the sheet instead of printed.
-There is more texture to it and vinyl lettering can have a little more pop and visual appeal, but can be a pain to set up.
+There is a lot of confusion about clear window decals vs. vinyl lettering, and it makes sense - if you're looking at the two, there can be a lot of similarities.
+Still, in reality, they are pretty different.
+We know those clear window decals are printed on a vinyl sheet; however, your design is cut from the sheet instead of printed with vinyl lettering (trasnfer stickers).
+There is more texture, and vinyl lettering can have a little more pop and visual appeal but can be a pain to set up.

 Clear Window Decal Features